 It will also make gauging tutor performance easier to measure.
 Student progress monitoring will align with specific content, something that can’t be done if your partner’s approach is unscripted and incoherent.

-High-impact tutoring program partners should be ready to answer questions about the theoretical framework of their tutoring curriculum and outline the instructional strategies their tutors will use.
+High-impact program partners should be ready to answer questions about the theoretical framework of their tutoring curriculum and outline the instructional strategies their tutors will use.
 In particular, a foundational reading skills tutoring curriculum should address the key elements of foundational reading instruction — such as phonemic awareness, phonics, and fluency — to provide students with the skills they need to become automatic, fluent readers.

 If your district has yet to adopt a literacy curriculum that’s based in the Science of Reading, or you’re in the midst of curriculum adoption, having a tutoring partner with an evidence-based curriculum brings a number of benefits to the table, including: